Links on Android Authority may earn us a commission. Learn more.

-If Samsung’s Odyssey G5 was simply a curved display with a speedy refresh rate, it may not have made the cut.
-However, the addition of a 1ms response time, AMD FreeSync Premium technology, and a QHD resolution help to round out the spec sheet.
-Samsung even says that the Odyssey G5’s 1000R display is carefully designed to mirror the lens of the human eye for optimal comfort.
+If Samsung’s Odyssey G5 was simply a curved display with a fast refresh rate, it might not have made the cut.
+However, the addition of a 1ms response time, AMD FreeSync Premium technology, and a QHD resolution help round out the spec sheet.
+Samsung even says that the Odyssey G5’s 1000R display is carefully designed to mirror the human eye’s lens for optimal comfort.

 Dell’s S2421HGF certainly isn’t as big as the Odyssey G5, and its name is quite the mouthful, but it’s an impressive 144Hz monitor for just under $200.
 You’ll get a solid 24-inch screen for your money, and the bezels are thin enough to ensure that you can connect a few monitors for a seamless experience.
-This Dell monitor even keeps the gaming cues to a minimum in case you want to use it for everyday work as well.
+This Dell monitor even keeps the gaming cues to a minimum if you want to use it for everyday work.

-It’s tough to choose just one Asus VG monitor, but the line absolutely deserves to be on our list.
+It’s tough to choose just one ASUS VG monitor, but the line absolutely deserves to be on our list.
 You can grab the perfect size for your setup — anywhere from 24.5-inches up to 32-inches.
 Each one packs at least a 144hz refresh rate, but some of the top options reach as high as 280Hz.
-Asus also took things a step further with response times as low as 0.5ms and optional 2K displays.
+ASUS took things a step further with response times as low as 0.5ms and optional 2K displays.

 The VG278QR might be the most adjustable monitor on this list, too.
-You can control everything from the height to the tilt, swivel, and pivot to make sure that the monitor fits perfectly within your battle station.
-Nvidia G-Sync caps it all off, and the monitor comes in well under $300.
+You can control everything from the height to the tilt, swivel, and pivot to ensure that the monitor fits perfectly within your battle station.
+NVIDIA G-Sync caps it all off, and the monitor comes in well under $300.

 LG 27GL83A-B 144Hz monitor